kleis-technology/terraform-training/tutorials/TP2/README.md

 ### Context

-Start this practical from the previous configuration (i.e., `main.tf`).
+Start this exercise from the previous configuration (i.e., `main.tf`).

 ## Understanding the previous configuration